mikeryan/ice9-bluetooth-sniffer/README.md

 # ICE9 Bluetooth Sniffer

-Bluetooth sniffer for Wireshark and HackRF that can listen to between 4 and 20 channels simultaneously.
+Bluetooth sniffer for Wireshark and HackRF, BladeRF, and USRP that can listen to between 4 and 40 channels simultaneously.

 ## Dependencies

-This tool requires libliquid, libhackrf, libbladerf, and libbtbb.
+This tool requires libliquid, libhackrf, libbladerf, and libuhd.
 On Debian-based systems you can install these using:

-    sudo apt install libliquid-dev libhackrf-dev libbladerf-dev libbtbb-dev
+    sudo apt install libliquid-dev libhackrf-dev libbladerf-dev libuhd-dev

 On macOS, [Homebrew](https://brew.sh/) is the recommended package
 manager:

-    brew install liquid-dsp hackrf libbladerf libbtbb
+    brew install liquid-dsp hackrf libbladerf uhd

-This code is untested against MacPorts. libbtbb does not appear to be packaged there, so you'll have to bring your own.
-For the other two:
+This code is untested against MacPorts.
+The deps can be installed with:

-    port install liquid-dsp hackrf bladeRF
+    port install liquid-dsp hackrf bladeRF uhd

 ## Building and Installing